 Some people might experience some pattern of binge crash, which is characterized by several continuous days without sleep that are followed by a period of heavy sleep.

-Rehabilitation for crystal meth abuse is similar to programs for other substances.
+Rehabilitation for abusing this drug is similar to programs for other substances.
 Treating crystal meth users may require more detox and stabilization than for other drugs because there are more possible physical and psychological side-effects.
 Good programs focus on the person’s individual issues with group and private therapy sessions.
 The most effective type of therapy for substance abuse is cognitive behavioral therapy (CBT).
 Ideally, the brain trauma caused by using this drug, should be considered and addressed as well.

 Crystal “meth” methamphetamine is a central nerves system stimulant that is used as a recreational drug.
 Some of its street names include;